FeDev9/Vegetarian-Recipe-Website/README.md

 ## Getting Started

 Insert your API key in .env.sample file and rename the file to .env .
-Install
+Install the necessary dependencies.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Enter the city you want to analyze and press "Enter" or enable the location by clicking the "GET YOUR LOCATION" button.
+In Search Bar insert any recipe you want to look for and you'll see the top 9 recipes.
-On the details page you will see the pollution level in your chosen area, the degree of pollution and the location.
+Clicking on a recipe you will see the complete information such as ingredients and instructions.

 ![Product Name Screen Shot][above-screenshot]